MozillaFoundation/foundation.mozilla.org/README.md

 To log into the admin site, a superuser will have been created with the username `admin` with password `admin`.

-To catch up on new dependencies, migrations, etc. after initial setup, you can use the `inv catch-up` command.
+To catch up on new dependencies, migrations, etc. after the initial setup, you can use the `inv catch-up` command.
 To get a full new environment with a new database, run `inv new-env` again.

 Use `inv -l` to get a list of all the available invoke commands.